CMHC, Primary Therapist

 In her own words, “I find EMDR helpful with a variety of mental health struggles outside of trauma.
 I personally use the resourcing phase of EMDR to teach students skill development.
 Using EMDR bilateral stimulation while a student is connected to positive experiences enhances the strength of that experience.
 I also utilize techniques that I learned from my somatic-based training during group therapy sessions with students.
 I find that these techniques help students to slow down hyper-arousal of their nervous system and stay present with what they are experiencing emotionally.
 EMDR techniques help students break down walls of resistance and allows them to feel vulnerable and open. “

 Phyllis has experience working with a variety of clients and has provided them all with quality treatment and helped them reach their personal therapeutic goals.
-Some areas of specialty include treatment resistance, complex trauma, attachment, anger, aggression, anxiety, depression, substance abuse, ADHD, and working with transgender adolescents.
+Some areas of specialty include treatment resistance, complex trauma, attachment, anger, aggression, anxiety, depression, substance use, ADHD, and working with transgender adolescents.

 After receiving her bachelor’s degree from Utah Valley State College in 2005, where she studied Behavioral Sciences with an emphasis in Social Work, Phyllis began her therapist career as a Counselor at Slate Canyon Youth Center.
 Her career continued as a Probation Officer with the Utah State Courts and earning her master’s degree in Counseling in 2007.
 After receiving her master’s degree, Phyllis accepted a position as a therapist at Cottonwood Treatment Center in 2008.
 In 2013 she began working as a therapist at Elevations RTC.
 In her free time, Phyllis enjoys the outdoors, traveling, going to movies, reading, art, and spending time with her family.